setr/LiveStream/README.md

 # LiveStream
-Host a live stream of a video for shared syncronized viewing, for 1 cent an hour, through digital ocean
+Host a live stream of a video for shared syncronized viewing, for 1 cent an hour, through digital ocean and ffmpeg.

 ## Requirements
 Requires an account with digital ocean, and an [API KEY](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2)